Kubernetes Message Queue

 Ease of use

-Microservices architecture saves time, money, and is super easy to use.
-It seamlessly unifies operation workflows and development, thereby saving great cost.
+A message queue system in microservices architecture can save time, money, as long as it is super easy to use.
+Native for Kubernetes message queue can seamlessly unify operation workflows and development, thereby saving great cost.
 Ease of use also ensures that the need for dedicated IT experts is not needed.
-Microservices ensure efficient memory usage, low latency, fundamental patterns, and support for high volume messaging.
-It doesn’t compromise real-time pub/sub, request/reply, and queue.
+A suitable message queue should ensure efficient memory usage, low latency, and include the fundamental messaging patterns (real-time pub/sub, request/reply, and queue) as well as supporting high volume messaging.

 Gradual Migration to Kubernetes